ines-om/API-assignments/README.md

 👾 Basic Python assignments required for my "Apps" class.

-🌚 These assignments will be optimized in due time and will be used to strengthen my comfortability in Python.
+🌚 These assignments will be optimized in due time and will be used to strengthen my comfortability with Python.

 📚 Categorization: Files prefaced by "Calc- " have the main purpose of performing a given calculation.